escorciav/victors-deambulations/reading-sessions-and-doing-research.md

 The additional interpretation is the paper itself.
 It's science; we are welcome to challenge whatever evidence :wink:.

-Interestingly, there was an interesting [tweet exchange among computer vision researchers](https://twitter.com/jhhays/status/1441408494234701825).
+There was an interesting [tweets exchange among computer vision researchers](https://twitter.com/jhhays/status/1441408494234701825).
 IMHO, that discussion exemplifies a particular instance of the claim presented above.
 Namely,

 *consuming a paper or any theory is not enough for deep understanding if we don't interpret it in our terms*